its0v3r/Network-Scanner/README.md

 ## What is this script?

-Description: this is a simple network scanner created with Python.
+This is a simple network scanner created with Python.
 This code is heavily based on the udemy course "Learn Python & Ethical Hacking From Scratch" from the tutors "Zaid Sabih" and "z Security" (https://www.udemy.com/course/learn-python-and-ethical-hacking-from-scratch/)

 ## Commented code